 ps outputs the processes associated with the

 current user and terminal.
-Hence why you might only get a small list when running it, because a terminal generally isn’t running anything other then Bash.
+Hence why you might only get a small list when running it (including itself), because a terminal generally isn’t running anything other then Bash.
 To get more detailed options, we’ll need to go deeper:

 To limit to a particular user:

 ps -f -u root

 The additional output option gives a lot more columns of interest.
 Key ones include ‘PPID’, which lists the parent PID of a process.
 You can also build a

 process tree using

 ps -ejH.
 You’ll now be able to see which processes have spawned others.